-Article 20 – Composition.
+Article 23 – Composition.
 Powers

-The Board of Directors is composed by the President and thirty Board members.
-The mandate of the members of the Board of Directors is four years, renewable.
+The Board is composed by the President and thirty Board members.
+The mandate of the members of the Board is four years, renewable.

-Members of the Board of Directors are organisations who shall be represented by the same person throughout the four years of mandate.
-If the permanent representative of an organisation, for whatever reason, can not continue to represent his/her organisation, the position in the Board of Directors will be declared vacant and an election to fill this seat will be organised at the next General Assembly.
+Members of the Board are organisations who shall be represented by the same person throughout the four years of mandate.
+If the permanent representative of an organisation, for whatever reason, can not continue to represent his/her organisation, the position in the Board will be declared vacant and an election to fill this seat will be organised at the next General Assembly.

-National councils of disabled people, both full and observer members, who are not represented directly on the Board of Directors, may take part in Board meetings as observers with no voting rights.
-In case a relevant impairment group or sector is not represented, the Board of Directors might decide to co-opt as an observer in the Board of Directors, a representative of an organisation representing that impairment group or sector.
-Organisations which have observer status shall also appoint permanent representatives to the Board of Directors.
+National councils of disabled people, both full and observer members, who are not represented directly on the Board, may take part in Board meetings as observers with no voting rights.
+In case a relevant impairment group or sector is not represented, the Board might decide to co-opt as an observer in the Board, a representative of an organisation representing that impairment group or sector.
+Organisations which have observer status shall also appoint permanent representatives to the Board.

-The Board of Directors shall have the following powers:
+The Board shall have the following powers:

 the preparation of the draft annual work plan of the Association;